 10. It’s sustainable

 Hosting on the cloud, rather than locally on physical drives (which poses its own security risks!) is the way forward for a greener world.
-This is great if you want to improve your corporate social responsibility.
-Plus, our green UK data centres run on 100% renewable energy without sacrificing uptime.
-It really is possible!
+First of all, encouraging remote collaboration is key to reducing emissions from commuting, and in addition, switching to the cloud means your business will use fewer resources trying to maintain on-site server infrastructure (which would require a lot of power and cooling).
+Overall, cloud hosting can be a great option if you want to improve your corporate social responsibility.

 11. Gain valuable insights